 Cheryl M. Temple

 Cheryl Temple is a Southern California native, raised in Simi Valley.
-She graduated from the University of California at Santa Barbara in 1992, with a bachelor’s degree in Law and Society with an Emphasis in Criminal Justice.
-She obtained her Juris Doctor from Southwestern University School of Law in 1997.
+She graduated from the University of California at Santa Barbara in 1992, with a Bachelor of Arts in Law and Society with an Emphasis in Criminal Justice.
+She obtained her Juris Doctorate from Southwestern University School of Law in 1997.

 Ms. Temple joined the Ventura County District Attorney’s Office in 1997 and spent the early part of her career handling a variety of misdemeanor cases, including driving under the influence, batteries, and petty thefts.
 In 1998, Ms. Temple was assigned to the Major Crimes Unit and spent ten years prosecuting dozens of defendants for a wide variety of homicide cases.
 She successfully convicted defendants charged with murders involving sexual assault, domestic violence, and multiple victims obtaining four death penalty sentences and life sentences for all other murder defendants.